 Shortage occupation

-A shortage occupation (also known as a bottleneck occupation) refers to an occupation in which there is a shortage of skilled workers.
+A shortage occupation (also known as a shortage occupation) refers to an occupation in which there is a shortage of skilled workers.
 The term is not legally defined, but is used in various labor migration contexts.
 STEM subjects (especially IT specialists) are generally shortage occupations, which is why simplified migration into these areas is possible.

 Related legal source: among others Section 18g Paragraph 1 Sentence 2 Residence Act